 If you follow a diet without carbohydrates, you will inevitably lose weight.
-Although research is limited in diets without carbohydrates specifically, there have been a number of studies demonstrating the benefits of low-carbohydrate or ketogenic diets in weight loss.
+Although research is limited to diets without specific carbohydrates, several studies have demonstrated the benefits of low-carbohydrate or ketogenic diets in weight loss.

-Following a very low carbohydrate diet with less than 50 grams of carbohydrates per day had a more significant impact on long-term weight loss compared to following a low-fat diet.
+Following a deficient carbohydrate diet with less than 50 grams of carbohydrates per day had a more significant impact on long-term weight loss than following a low-fat diet.

 In addition, fats and proteins tend to be fuller, which can help reduce hunger and promote satiety.

-However, perhaps even more likely to contribute to weight loss in a carbohydrate-free diet plan is the lack of carbohydrate-free foods available.
-In this diet plan, you only eat meat and fat along with the occasional tea or coffee you pour.
+However, the lack of carbohydrate-free foods is perhaps even more likely to contribute to weight loss in a carbohydrate-free diet plan.
+You only eat meat and fat in this diet plan and the occasional tea or coffee you pour.

 It can improve brain health:

 Ketogenic diets have been used to treat a variety of conditions throughout history.
-In fact, they have been used to treat epilepsy since at least 500 a.
+They have been used to treat epilepsy since at least 500 a.
 C. and maybe even before.

-Especially in children, the ketogenic diet has been shown to be effective in controlling seizures with some regimens that limit carbohydrate intake to only a few grams per day.
+Especially in children, the ketogenic diet effectively controls seizures with some regimens that limit carbohydrate intake to only a few grams per day.

-Keep in mind, however, that most current research analyzes ketogenic diets that severely restrict carbohydrates but do not eliminate them completely.
+However, keep in mind that most current research analyzes ketogenic diets that severely restrict carbohydrates but do not eliminate them.
 More studies are needed to evaluate the effects of a carbohydrate-free diet plan.

 It could help protect against cancer:

-Some studies suggest that the ketogenic diet could be beneficial in the treatment of cancer essentially by “starving” the cancer cells from glucose or sugar.
+Some studies suggest that the ketogenic diet could be beneficial in treating cancer essentially by “starving” the cancer cells from glucose or sugar.